Kurozuka: Variations

-There is also a legend where Yūkei did not happen upon the onibaba by chance, but came to Adachigahara with the intent to slay the onibaba, as follows:
+There is also a legend where Yūkei did not happen upon the onibaba by chance but came to Adachigahara with the intent to slay the onibaba, as follows:

 The temple Tōkō-ji where the onibaba's head was stored later became abandoned, and the skull has been passed down along Yūkei's descendants, the Adachi family.
 The name of the family, Adachi, also comes from Adachigahara, and there has been none of the name Adachi that has been confirmed to be near Oyama.
-Also, the cherry tree that was planeted where the body was buried later was said to have grown into a splendid big tree that blooms beautiful flowers each year.
+Also, the cherry tree that was planted where the body was buried later was said to have grown into a splendid big tree that blooms beautiful flowers each year.

 Origin of the onibaba

 Near the aforementioned Kanze-ji, there is a jizō statue named Koigoromo Jizō and it is stated to deify a woman who was killed by the onibaba, Koigoromo.
 As the origin of this jizō statue, there is the following legend concerning how the onibaba was a human transformed into an onibaba.

 Also, the "kuge" that Iwate served was a word used starting from the age of buke, but the Jinki era when the Heian capital has not even been built, so there is also the contradiction that in the era in which Iwate served the aristocratic family, her place of service, Kyō no Miyako, did not even exist.
 Also, the name "Iwate" was a made-up name from a play titled Iwate, so there is no way a person named that could have really existed.
 For these reasons, this legend concerning the onibaba's origins is seen as a tale that was made up afterwards as a means to try to fill in the gaps.

 Also, in the Aomori Prefecture, there is a different legend concerning the origin of the onibaba: